Teaching Order of Operations: No-fail Strategies that Work!

 Classroom-Tested: Teacher and Student Approved

-After making these changes, I posted a request for volunteers who were willing to field test the game with their students.
-Several teachers offered to help, and two of them sent pictures of their students playing the game.
+I love having teachers field test my products with their students.
+Several teachers tested Order of Operations Bingo with their students, and two of them sent pictures of their students playing the game.
 I love to see photos of kids using my lessons and activities, and I couldn’t resist sharing a few of them with you!

 Fourth grade teacher Christina Ashburn tested Order of Operations Bingo and had her students solve the problems on dry erase boards as described in the lesson.
 She didn’t have bingo chips, so she laminated the game boards and had her students color over the answers with dry erase markers.
 I honestly never thought of doing that, but it’s a brilliant idea!
 For one thing, if kids are solving problems on dry erase boards, their markers should be handy.
 Also, you don’t have to worry about plastic Bingo chips ending up all over the classroom floor!